sam3016/creditcard_fm/README.md

 <h1>Credit Card(v0.1)</h1>

 <h2>Introduction</h2>
-It is a simple addon I built based on the template (cra-template-fmw) from Geist Interactive(for details, please check: https://github.com/geistinteractive/cra-template-fmw) and react-color.
+It is a simple addon I built based on the template (cra-template-fmw) from Geist Interactive(for details, please check: https://github.com/geistinteractive/cra-template-fmw) and react-credit-cards.

 It is not for production use.
 The addon is used at your own risk.
 I cannot guarantee there is no bug.